imaryanjoshi/Cerno-Agentic-Local-Deep-Research/README.md

    Creates a fresh `.env` file.
 Open it and fill in your API keys (e.g., `OPENAI_API_KEY`, `GEMINI_API_KEY`) or local model settings for Ollama.

-   For now, we only support OpenAI, Gemini and local models on Ollama **that support tool calling**, but support for more models is coming in the next release.
+   For now, we only support OpenAI, Gemini, Anthropic, Deepseek and local models on Ollama **that support tool calling**, but support for more models is coming in the next release.

 2. **Activate the virtual environment**